Tushar040903/Tushar040903/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Web development and AI/ML
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me through Linkedin
+- 📫 How to reach me through Linkedin.

 <!---
 Tushar040903/Tushar040903 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.